Kate Rockwell (actress): Career

 After completing her run in Rock of Ages, Rockwell "left the business" for about two years, stating in interviews, "I needed perspective.
 I needed some change.
 I needed to see what it was like to do something else."
-During this time, she worked in the wine industry in a shop in the Lower East Side for about 18 months.
-Rockwell further solidified her passion for wine and went on to earn an advanced certification from the Wine & Spirit Education Trust in 2016.
-She gradually grew to miss performing and the theater community and began auditioning occasionally.
+During this time, she worked at a wine shop on the Lower East Side and earned an advanced certification from the Wine & Spirit Education Trust in 2016.
+She grew to miss performing and the theater community and began auditioning occasionally.

 In the summer of 2014, Rockwell portrayed Jane opposite Nicholas Rodriguez in The Muny's production of Tarzan.
 She returned to The Muny the following summer, starring as Belle in the company's production of Beauty and the Beast.

 In the fall of 2016, Rockwell appeared in the Arena Stage's regional production of Carousel as Carrie Pipperidge.
 She was later nominated for a Helen Hayes Award in the Outstanding Supporting Actress in a Musical category for this role.
 After the closing of Carousel, Rockwell decided to pursue musical theatre as her sole career for one year, "to see if it [felt] right."
 It was during this time that she booked the role of Karen Smith in Mean Girls.

 Beginning in 2017, Rockwell starred as Karen Smith in the Tony Award-nominated Broadway musical Mean Girls, written by Tina Fey with music and lyrics by Jeff Richmond and Nell Benjamin, respectively.
 The show had its world premiere as an out-of-town tryout at the National Theatre in Washington, D.C., from October 31, 2017, to December 3, 2017, in which Rockwell originated the role of Karen Smith.
 The musical, which is based on the film of the same name, began previews on March 12, 2018, and officially opened on Broadway on April 8, 2018, at the August Wilson Theatre in New York City.
 For this role Rockwell received a nomination for the Helen Hayes Award in the Outstanding Performer in a Visiting Production category (for her performance in the D.C. production) and a nomination for the Drama Desk Award for Outstanding Featured Actress in a Musical.
 Rockwell left the production on March 8, 2020, and was replaced by Laura Leigh Turner.

+Rockwell released her solo album, "Back to My Roots," in 2018 with Broadway Records.